leong94/Entra-ID-Home-Lab/README.md

 - `jsmith` (in the group) was required to complete MFA on sign-in
 - `agarcia` (not in the group) signed in without an MFA prompt

-One extra troubleshooting step: disabling Security Defaults auto-created several Microsoft preset Conditional Access policies, including one requiring MFA for all users.
-That policy had to be set to Report-only so the test against `agarcia` would accurately reflect only the custom policy's scope.

 ### Least-privilege admin role